 The 1900s and a New Owner

-Claverie’s fortune had come from selling erotica in his shop in Paris and then branching out into ladies corsets which he also manufactured.
-He restored much of the old château and added new towers, rooms, a winery and farm to make the property self-sufficient.
+Claverie’s fortune had come from selling erotica in his shop in Paris and then branching out into ladies’ corsets which he also manufactured.
+On his newly acquired country estate he restored much of the old château and added new towers, rooms, a winery and farm to make the property self-sufficient.

 Claverie died in 1919 leaving the estate to his widow.
-Josephine Baker, along with Arletty and Mistinguet, had long been a customer at his store for ladies essential underwear so knew about the sale of the pale sandstone castle with its turrets and towers, gargoyles and curlicues.
+Josephine Baker, along with her fellow actresses/singers Arletty and Mistinguet, had long been a customer at his store for ladies essential underwear so she knew about the sale of the pale sandstone castle with its turrets and towers, gargoyles and curlicues.
 For 30 years the château became her sanctuary and her beloved home.

 A New Era

 Sadly Josephine Baker was forced to sell the Château des Milandes in 1968.
 In 2001, Claude de Labarre and her daughter Angélique de Saint-Exupéry, bought the château.
-Angélique’s mission has been to create a museum as an homage to Josephine Baker in the castle she had so loved and to tell the story of this extraordinary woman’s life.
+Angélique’s mission has been to create the museum as a homage to Josephine Baker.
+She has done it in the castle the charismatic performer so loved, telling the story of this extraordinary woman’s life.